BranchMetrics/cpp-branch-deep-linking-attribution/BranchSDK-Samples/Windows/BranchDemo/README.md

 Conan repository, but not from conan-center.
 If you use the Visual Studio extension out of the box, it will always initially build OpenSSL, Poco and gtest for any configuration that is not yet in the cache.
-To speed up this process considerably, first put the following two-line conanfile.txt anywhere at all on your Windows 10 host (not necessarily your project):
+To speed up this process considerably, first put the following conanfile.txt anywhere at all on your Windows 10 host (not necessarily your project):

 ```